duniter/duniter/doc/Protocol.md

 # UCP - uCoin Protocol

-> This document is still regularly updated (as of September 2014)
+> This document is still regularly updated (as of October 2014)

 ## Contents